INCREASING HUMANITARIAN NEEDS

 These changes in sea surface temperatures can cause shifts in atmospheric pressure and winds, leading to changes in rainfall patterns, temperature, and other weather-related phenomena worldwide.

-Climate change can amplify the rainfall variability related to ENSO and increase the likelihood of extreme weather events.
+Although the ENSO cycle is independent of climate change, climate change can amplify the rainfall variability related to ENSO and increase the likelihood of extreme weather events.
 Global warming is also increasing ENSO variability, and strong El Niño and La Niña events have occurred more frequently than the pre-1960 average.
+More frequent swings from a strong El Niño to a strong La Niña are anticipated in the future.

 Click on this interactive diagram to explore the rainfall and temperature anomalies, the associated hazards, and the main humanitarian impact dimensions of La Niña.

-GLOBAL HUMANITARIAN IMPACTS OF LA NIÑA
+GLOBAL HUMANITARIAN IMPACTS OF EL NIÑ0

 seasonal precipitation and temperature forecasts